mdang/ga-lessons/js-functions/README.md

 A variable that is declared outside a function definition is a **global** variable, and its value is accessible and modifiable throughout your program.
 A variable that is declared inside a function definition is **local**.

 - Scope has to do with where identifiers are defined (not where they are executed).
-This is why it has lexical scope, which essentially means you can read the code where variables are defined and know the scope of the variable.
+This is why JavaScript is said to have lexical scope, which essentially means you can read the code where variables are defined and know the scope of the variable.
 - When we declare variables inside a function, those variables will only be accessible from within that function.
 This is known as scope.
 - By nature, variables declared and defined within a function are created and destroyed as soon as the function starts and stops.
 - When a variable is declared **outside a function**, it is referred to as a **global variable**.
 A global variable has global scope, which means *all scripts and functions on a web page can access it*.